Jaketin/windowsgames/README.md

 Running salt locally on a Windows computer is possible, but it is more complicated and slower than doing it through a Linux master.
 To do it, you'd need to modify the minion config file at multiple places and download git or manually download the windows repositories (Source: https://github.com/saltstack/salt/pull/6273/commits/023383e53f73bcac1fcfd86c229d1a40526335cb).

-You can modify the set of programs you want in the init.sls file.

 ### To run this module, simply run the run.sh file on your master:

 	bash run.sh

-If you run into an error like "No minions matched the target - ERROR: No return received" try running the run.sh again.
+If you run into an error like "No minions matched the target" "ERROR: No return received" try running the run.sh again.

-After you run the bash script, salt-master will be installed on your Linux master and the selected programs will be installed.
+After you run the bash script, salt-master will be installed on your Linux computer and the selected programs will be installed, you can modify the set of programs you want in the windowsgames/init.sls file.
 By default, the programs are
 - Steam
 - Origin
 - UPlay